Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

     rb GTR_GammaEmpty.Rev

 In Tracer, open the `.log` files from this run and the GTR run above.
 Compare the parameter estimates.
 How do the data (in the previous analysis) change the posteriors relative to running without data (in this analysis)?

+The parameter estimates are dramtatically changed between this run and the above runs.
+Both of these runs converged to similar points but they differed from the outputs with priors.
+The posteriors of these runs are much higher than the posteriors from the runs with priors.

 Because there is a flat prior on the trees, there is a very large number of bipartitions in the posterior.
 We therefore don't bother creating a `.tree` file.